-The transcontinental railroads reached Los Angeles in the 1880s, transforming it practically overnight from a dusty pueblo at the end of the trail to a bustling, prosperous town on its way to being one of America’s great metropolises.
+The transcontinental railroads reached Los Angeles in the 1880s, transforming it seemingly overnight from a dusty, brawling pueblo at the end of the trail to a bustling, prosperous town on its way to being one of America’s great metropolises.
 Neighborhoods grew up around the old pueblo, including the town of Hollywood, about six miles west of Los Angeles.
 A vast interurban railroad was also constructed across the region, including westward lines to Hollywood and the beach town of Santa Monica.

 At the intersection of Santa Monica and San Vicente Boulevards, railroad entrepreneur Moses Sherman built a train yard that served as the service stop for the trolleys and as his corporate headquarters.
 A small town grew up around the yards which came to be known as Sherman, now known as West Hollywood.
 Family farms dotted the rolling hills north of Sherman, where the principal crops were avocados, poinsettias and melons.
 Today, the Sunset Strip cuts through that former farmland.

 Two of the farms were quite large — big enough to be called country estates.
 One of these was due north of Sherman and straddled the present-day site of the Sunset Plaza commercial district midway along the Strip between Hollywood and Beverly Hills.
 The estate was owned by Victor Ponet, an emigrant from Belgian who became a wealthy banker, real-estate investor and developer.
 In the 1920s, Ponet’s heirs, the Montgomery family, developed Sunset Plaza which they still own and operate today.
 The original Ponet mansion, which was demolished long ago, sat in the northeast corner of Sunset and Sunset Plaza Drive.